Punjab CM re-election to be held on July 22, orders SC

 The LHC had passed its order on Thursday while hearing the PTI and the PML-Q's pleas against Hamza's election and oath-taking, requiring the Punjab Assembly to convene today at 4pm to conduct the recounting exercise, excluding the votes of PTI dissident lawmakers.

-According to the high court, if the required majority for Hamza — which is 186 votes in the 371-member strong house — to stay the CM is not secured after recounting, which is a certainty after the exclusion of 25 votes cast by dissident PTI lawmakers, the election will be held again under Article 130(4).
+The high court said if the required majority for Hamza — which is 186 votes in the 371-member strong house — to stay the CM is not secured after recounting, which is a certainty after the exclusion of 25 votes cast by dissident PTI lawmakers, the election will be held again under Article 130(4).

 According to Article 130(4), in the second round of voting, a member will not require 186 votes but simply needs a majority of those "present and voting" to be elected the chief minister.

-Punjab Chief Minister Hamza Shehbaz and Punjab Assembly Speaker Chaudhry Pervez Elahi appeared before the court via video link as the PTI sought to defer the PA proceedings by seven days.
+Punjab Chief Minister Hamza Shehbaz and Punjab Assembly Speaker Chaudhry Pervez Elahi, who is the PTI's candidate for chief minister, also appeared before the court via video link as the PTI sought to defer the PA proceedings by seven days.

+At one point, PTI's counsel Babar Awan said that PTI had reservations against the Election Commission of Pakistan (ECP).

+Justice Bandial, however, said that orders would be issued regarding the implementation of the election code of conduct.

 'Likely that Punjab CM election won't happen today'